-The Company is currently under Internal Revenue Service ("IRS") examination for the tax year ended December 31, 2018.
-The Company believes that an adequate provision has been made for any material adjustments that may result from the tax examination.
+The Company was recently under Internal Revenue Service ("IRS") examination for the tax year ended December 31, 2018.
+On July 21, 2022, the IRS informed the Company that the examination was completed and no adjustments to its 2018 tax return were necessary.